mechmotum/skijumpdesign/docs/install.rst

 When installing into a Heroku instance, the application will make use of the ``requirements.txt`` file included in the source code which installs all of the dependencies needed to run the software on a live Heroku instance.
 Note that this currently only runs on the deprecated cedar-14 stack.
+You need to set some environment variables for the Heroku app:

+- ``ONHEROKU=true``: Lets the app know if it is running on Heroku.
+- ``GATRACKINGID``: Set the value as a string with your Google Analytics tracking id.

 ..
 [1] Note that you likely want to install into a user directory with pip/setuptools.
 See the pip and setuptools documentation on how to do this.